 The Tribal Council, elected for four-year staggered terms, has all executive and legislative responsibilities of the Tribe not granted to the Council of Elders pursuant to the Tribe's Constitution.
 The Chair serves as the Chief Executive Officer of the Tribe.
 The Tribal Council enacts Tribal laws.
 Each member of the Tribal Council also serves as a member of the Management Board of Mohegan Gaming & Entertainment.

-James Gessner Jr., Interim Chairman
+James Gessner Jr., Chairman

-Cheryl A. Todd, Recording Secretary
+Patricia A. LaPierre, Recording Secretary

 Thayne D. Hutchins Jr., Treasurer